 In order for a survey to be considered scientific, Versta Research says there should be a few key elements to it:

 Have we convinced you of the SEO benefits of localizing your content strategy?
-It’s not just about local content, it’s an holistic approach to earning your website the most authoritative, well-respected inbound links possible.
+It’s not just about local content, it’s a holistic approach to earning your website the most authoritative, well-respected inbound links possible.

 If you’re interested in finding out what our digital PR campaigns would look like for your business, let us know!